Texas Surplus Funds

 sitting in county accounts right now, waiting to be claimed by former owners or their heirs

-claims with deadlines in the next 90 days — once they expire, that money is gone forever
+claims with deadlines in the next 90 days — once they expire, the funds may escheat to the county or state

 Top counties by unclaimed surplus: